-- I wanted the liner to be removable so I could still use it in rainy weather in the spring and fall without my baby (or me!) overheating.
+- I wanted the liner to be removable so I could still use it in warmer, rainy weather without my baby (or me!) overheating.

-- I wanted a hood that had a way of securing to the carrier so it didn’t get blown around.
+- I wanted a head cover for the baby that had a way of securing to the carrier so it didn’t get blown around.

 - Plus I wanted it to be versatile so I could use it with my stroller too … or on the car seat or even my bike seat.

-After making and using this 3-season baby carrier cover I got so many positive comments and questions about where I got it that I decided to start making them as a business so other parents and their babies could enjoy the outdoors together too – even when it’s windy, rainy or snowy.
+After making and using this 3-season baby carrier cover I got so many positive comments and questions about where I got it that I decided to start manufacturing them so other parents and their babies could enjoy the outdoors together too – even when it’s windy, rainy or snowy.